Q - what Sceloporus is this?

 Population Ecology Studies of Red-Backed Salamanders, Plethodon cinereus, in Delaware County, PA

 Red-Backed Salamanders, Plethodon cinereus, are among the most common vertebrates in urban forests in eastern North America.
 In all but the most heavily impacted forest or woodlot, P. cinereus numbers can reach hundreds per hectare, and they are often the dominant invertebrate-eating animal in ecological food chains.
 Despite extensive population studies of P. cinereus in rural or wilderness areas, almost nothing is known about their life history and population ecology in urban areas.
 In fall 2006, my students and I began studies of a population in Houston Park, only one mile from Widener.
-The goals of this project are -- what are salamander population sizes, where do they live and breed, what life histories have evolved in these populations as potential adaptations to environment, and how might these populations respond in evolutionary time to presently occurring landscape and climate change?
+The goals of this project are -- what are salamander population sizes, where do they live and breed, what life histories have evolved in these populations as potential adaptations to environment -- especially urban environments, and how might these populations respond in evolutionary time to presently occurring landscape and climate change?

 Plethodon cinereus

-*** HELP!!! *** I need student collaborators who are interested in behavioral ecology in lab for 2009-2010 (especially spring 2009).
-Please email me at bwgrant@widener.edu to get involved.
+*** Interested ? *** Please email me at bwgrant@widener.edu to get involved.
 Freshmen are welcome!

 Bioenergetics Research on Energy Budgets and Life Histories of Reptiles and Amphibians